 - Pinch kosher salt

-- 4 Braeburn apples (Fuji will due in a pinch)
+- 4 Braeburn apples, Fuji will do in a pinch

 - Combine all the dry ingredients in a bowl along with the diced butter.
-Rub the mixture briskly between your finger tips until a loose sandy mixture forms with occasional moist clumps.
-Refrigerate this mixture while preparing the apples to keep the butter firm. (see note)
+Rub the mixture briskly between your fingertips until a loose sandy mixture forms with occasional moist clumps.
+Refrigerate this mixture while preparing the apples to keep the butter firm.

-- Cut a small layer off the bottom of each apple to create a flat, stable bottom surface.
-With a paring knife, cut a cylindrical cone out of the top of the apple, moving about 1-inch outside of the core, similar to removing the top of a pumpkin when carving a Jack O’Lantern.
+- Cut a small slice off the bottom of each apple to create a flat, stable surface.
+With a paring knife, cut a cylindrical cone out of the top of the apple, moving about 1 inch outside of the core, similar to removing the top of a pumpkin when carving a jack-o’-lantern.
 Remove the top and discard.

 - Using a melon baller or a teaspoon, remove the remaining core and seeds, taking care not to puncture the base of the apple.

-- Place apples on a baking sheet or pie dish and fill, almost to the top, each center with honey.
-Spoon in mixture till full, then pack it down lightly.
+- Place apples on a baking sheet or pie dish and fill, almost to the top, with honey.
+Spoon in oat mixture until full, then pack it down lightly.
 Add additional mixture until heaped and overflowing over sides of the apples.

-- Bake on the top or middle rack of a 350 degree oven for 40 minutes or until the oat filling is golden brown.
+- Bake on the top or middle rack of the oven until the oat filling is golden brown, about 40 minutes.
 To check if apples are done, take tongs and squeeze the apples gently.
 If they give, they are done.
 Let stand for 10 minutes before serving.

 Hardware: Digital kitchen scale